wenyaoxue/notes/java/BasicSyntax.md

 interface b { void method(int a); }
 ```

+# generics
+* compile time only
+  * after, erased -> eg `List<Integer> becomes List`

 # exceptions
+* signal errors with some information, tell someone else to deal with it
+* checked: must be dealt with in code, try catch, throws, or it will not compile
+* unchecked: crashes, application does not continue, extends RuntimeException
 * checked must be declared, runtime is not necessary
 * calling method can try catch or also include in its own method declaration
 * code that throws an error